-Legitimate absences are not considered examination attempts.
+A legitimate absence is not considered an examination attempt.
 After the deadline for withdrawing has passed, documented illness is the only legitimate reason for being absent from an examination.

 If you fall ill during the actual examination, you must contact the invigilator to withdraw from the examination.
 This must be done in writing.
 You must then immediately see a doctor.
 The rules are otherwise as above.
 If you have submitted the examination answer paper, this will be sent to the examiner and no sick leave may be registered.

 If you are hospitalised and prevented from complying with the deadline for submitting a medical certificate, it may be submitted as soon as you are discharged.
-The medical certificate must contain the dates for admission as well as the information above.
-If you can, contact the Section for Exams.
+The medical certificate must contain the dates for admission.
+If you can, contact firstname.lastname@example.org.